forgondolin/luguan/README.md

 # luguan (Hotel in Chinese)
 Giving you a macro vision of all services in your environment.
-Centralizing your terraform infra and helping in rollback plans.
+Centralizing your terraform/pulumi infra and helping in rollback plans.

 *Temporary Image*